gchan/wits/README.md

 `Date` instances are always in the context of New Zealand.

+#### Known Issues

+There is no reliable method (without web scraping) of distinguishing interim half-hourly prices from final prices.
+Until the WITS CSV file correctly reports the price type, the half-hourly prices are always reported as 'Final'

+The CSV files for five minute prices and average five minute prices are missing some data rows on days when daylight savings ends.
+As a result, wits will return incomplete (and possibly invalid) data for dates when daylight savings ends (e.g. 5 April 2015).

 ## Possible Enhancements

 WITS also provides [Price Index](http://electricityinfo.co.nz/comitFta/price_index.summary) and [Demand](http://electricityinfo.co.nz/comitFta/ftaPage.demand) information which could be retrieved and delivered through a client library.
 Pull Requests are welcome!